DynamoDS/Coulomb/docs/pages/04-writing-a-new-query/02-new-features.md

 ## Design considerations

-  - To operate correctly feature extractors should be idempotent, and should in general complete in O(n) time
+  - To operate correctly feature extractors, should be idempotent, and should in general complete in O(n) time
-  - It is strongly preferable for union of all the output of the feature extractors, decompressed, to fit in the RAM of a single workstation.
+  - It is strongly preferable that the union of all the output of the feature extractors, decompressed, to fit in the RAM of a single workstation.
 Target is currently < 16Gb per feature set.
 This makes subsequent analysis much faster.
   - As with all parts of infrastructure, reliable delivery of messages from the client cannot be assumed.
-  - Feature extractors must accept both XML and JSON sessions, it's not required to return results for both formats
+  - Feature extractors must accept both XML and JSON sessions and not crash, it's not required to return results for both formats
   - If the feature extractor encounters an error for a session, it's highly recomended to delete any previously reported results for that session.
 Otherwise the effect on the sampling can be very difficult to compute

 ## Testing

   - Feature extractors must process unicode content correctly